wma1729/algorithms/graphs/README.md

 * How many connected components are in the graph?
 * Is vertex, *v* connected to vertex, *w*?
 We can answer this in constant time by checking if both *v* and *w* have the same *component ID*.

+#### How to assign component IDs to the vertices of an undirected graph?
+* Initialize component ID to 0.
+* Pick an unmarked vertex.
+Perform DFS marking the vertex as visited and setting the component ID to 0.
+* Increment component ID.
+* Pick the next unmarked vertex.
+Perform DFS marking the vertex as visited and setting the component ID to 1.
+* Continue until all the vertices are marked.

 In the code below, the *visitor* class is overridden so that *post* prepares a vertex -> component ID map.
 ```C++
 /*